-BA (Hons) Television Production Management (sole supplier)
+BA (Hons) Television Production Management (sole supplier) MSci Nurse Paramedic (limited regional supply)

 We have assessed the risk of being unable to preserve continuity of study on this course as LOW.

 It is NOT REASONABLY LIKELY that you will be unable to complete your studies.